Narcotics Control Board (Ghana): Collaborations with other agencies

 NACOB forms partnerships with other agencies both in and outside of Ghana.
 One such collaboration led to the formation of the Operation West Bridge project in 2007, which was introduced at Ghana's Kotoka International Airport by the UK government.
 This collaboration has led to the interception of illicit drugs worth 214 million British pounds since its inception.

 Successes

-NACOB in combating narcotic drugs trafficking organizes training programmes for its staff and gathers intelligence on the illicit drug trade.
-The result of these has led to the reduction in the illicit drug trade.
+NACOB in combating narcotic drug trafficking organizes training programmes for its staff and gathers intelligence on the illicit drug trade.
+The result of these has been a reduction in the illicit drug trade.
 One of the board's successes came in 2004 when the Customs Office of the United Kingdom commended the board for seizing 42 kilograms of cocaine concealed in sacks of rice imported from Guyana at Tema Port in two 20-foot containers in September 2003.

 Challenges

 Problems that faces the board include the lack of adequate resources as well as remuneration for law enforcement personnel.